nilern/Kyy/in_progress_posts/2020-11-19-lexing-arithmetic.md

 would be both more complicated to implement and less efficient.
 Manual DFA construction is unrealistic and the code would be unreadable.

+To select from several alternatives we `match` a lookahead character:

 ```rust
 impl<'a> Iterator for LookaheadlessLexer<'a> {
     type Item = LexResult;